 F.2.c.1.
 One publication, relevant to the discipline of veterinary large animal internal medicine with the candidate as first author, is required of each candidate.
 The purpose of the publication requirement is to ensure that candidates demonstrate skill in written scientific medical communication, in particular that they display the ability to organize scientific data, communicate these data accurately in writing, and are capable of discussing the scientific findings in the context of the current medical literature.
+Joint first-author research papers will be considered on a case-by-case basis by the Chair of LAIM credentials committee, but joint-first author case reports are not deemed acceptable.

-- F.2.c.2.
+F.2.c.2.
 The publication must be in a refereed scientific, medical or veterinary medical journal.
 A refereed journal is one that is governed by policies and procedures established and maintained by a standing editorial board which requires critical review of all papers and approval by at least one recognized authority on the subject.
 Book chapters and conference proceedings do not fit these criteria.
 Mainstream journals of major disciplines are acceptable providing they adhere to the principals of peer review, and the subject of the paper is relevant to large animal internal medicine.
 Clinical vignettes, short communications, brief communications, and serial features (i.e. ECG of the Month, Drug Topic of the Month) are not acceptable.
 Occasionally, a suitable manuscript submitted as a case report may be reclassified as a "brief communication" by a journal.
 The Large Animal Internal Medicine Credentials Sub committee on publication requirements (3 members of Credential committee, 1 of which is the chair) may accept such a manuscript.
 The candidate must get a ruling on the manuscript in advance of credentials submission.
-Any questions concerning the acceptability of a publication must be made in writing to the Chair of the Large Animal Internal Medicine Credentials Committee prior to the submission of the credentials packet. - F.2.c.3.
+Any questions concerning the acceptability of a publication must be made in writing to the Chair of the Large Animal Internal Medicine Credentials Committee prior to the submission of the credentials packet.

+F.2.c.3.
 An electronic copy (in Adobe® .pdf format) of one first author publication should be submitted with the rest of the credentials, if available.
 If the manuscript has been accepted but not yet published, an electronic copy of the letter of acceptance must be included or the publication will not be accepted.
 If a candidate is unsure whether a response from a journal is considered as "acceptance," they should petition the Large Animal Internal Medicine Credentials Committee Chair for clarification.
 A candidate who fails to meet the publication requirement will receive conditional acceptance of their credentials, allowing the candidate to take the specialty examination.
-However, the publication requirement must be met prior to certification. - F.2.c.4.
-A single or a series of case reports used as a publication for the application cannot be on the same cases as those submitted for the case reports. - F.2.c.5.
+However, the publication requirement must be met prior to certification.

+F.2.c.4.
+A single or a series of case reports used as a publication for the application cannot be on the same cases as those submitted for the case reports.

+F.2.c.5.
 Review articles are acceptable if published in an acceptable refereed journal.